cseanburns/electronic_resource_mgmt/lectures/13-user-experience.md

 interaction (HCI)* and *usability*.
-Let's say then that HCI encompasses the entire domain of interaction between people and computers and how that interaction is designed, whereas *user experience (UX)* focuses on the quality of that interaction or an interaction with some thing (like a product).
+Let's say then that HCI encompasses the entire domain of interaction between people and computers and how that interaction is designed, whereas *user experience (UX)* focuses on the quality of that interaction or an interaction with something (like a product).
 These are not precise definitions, and some might use the terms *UX* and *HCI* interchangeably.
 As ERM librarians, though, it is our job to focus on the quality of the patron's experience with our electronic services, but this